WWmore/DOS/README.md

 ------
 ## Contributions
 If you find this codebase and paper helpful in your research, welcome to cite the paper and give a :star: .
-This project was initially developed by [Davide Pellis (davidepellis@gmail.com)](https://scholar.google.com/citations?user=JnocFM4AAAAJ&hl=en).
+This project was initially developed by [Davide Pellis](https://scholar.google.com/citations?user=JnocFM4AAAAJ&hl=en).
 It is still under development.
 Please feel free to push issues or submit requests to contribute to our codebase.
 Welcome to work together to make a Grasshopper plugin if you are interested.
 For any commercial uses, please contact us.
 Hoping this codebase is helpful for your research work.

-Welcome to the research collaborations.
+Welcome to the research collaborations!